02 May 5 Ways to Make Sure Your Employees Feel Heard

 One of the many benefits of recognition is the value it instills in both the giver and receiver.
 As such, recognition is vital in any workplace culture, but employees should be recognized on a continual basis and, importantly, at the right time.
 Recognizing an employee a month after they achieved a great result seems half-hearted on management’s side.
 Employees should feel good when great work is achieved and organizations should have recognition programs in place so that everyone has the chance to be recognized at the right time.

 At Awardco, we offer various employee incentive programs that reward employees with items they choose for themselves.
-Teamed up with Amazon.com, the Awardco Portal helps organizations offer millions of products to employees to redeem in order to get a reward that they truly want, and will actually use.
+Awardco has teamed up with Amazon Business to offer organizations millions of products to employees to redeem in order to get a reward that they truly want, and will actually use.
 In addition, Awardco offers a social recognition platform where coworkers can take the time to recognize other coworkers, all in real time.

-In addition to six month and annual reviews, feedback should serve as an opportunity to find new training and skill development for employees.
-Furthermore, Josh Johnson, CEO at FIDELITONE, explains that instead of crucifying an employee for a mistake, use the opportunity to help grow the employee’s skill set.
+Feedback should serve as an opportunity to find new training and skill development for employees.
+Josh Johnson, CEO at FIDELITONE, explains that instead of crucifying an employee for a mistake, use the opportunity to help grow the employee’s skill set.
 “Instead of criticizing, use their mistakes as opportunities to make them better at what they do.”
 And training and career growth is a great way to empower an employee and let them know their value to an organization.

 So, if you feel like employee engagement is lacking in your organization, then chances are job satisfaction is as well.
 However, when you take the time to make employees feel heard, appreciated and valued, it can positively impact their engagement levels.
 So, start implementing these five points today!